 Amenorrhea is the absence of menstruation.
-Secondary amenorrhea occurs when you’ve had at least one menstrual period and you stop menstruating for six months or longer.
-Secondary amenorrhea is different from primary amenorrhea, which occurs if you haven’t had your first menstrual period by age 16.
+Secondary amenorrhea occurs when you’ve had at least one menstrual period and you stop menstruating for three months or longer.
+Secondary amenorrhea is different from primary amenorrhea.
+It usually occurs if you haven’t had your first menstrual period by age 16.

 A variety of factors can contribute to this condition, including:

 Secondary amenorrhea usually isn’t harmful to your health.
 It can be treated effectively in most cases.
-However, you must address the underlying conditions that cause amenorrhea to prevent any complications.
+But to avoid complications you must address the underlying conditions that cause amenorrhea.

 During a normal menstrual cycle, estrogen levels rise.
-Estrogen is a hormone that’s responsible for sexual and reproductive development in women.
-The high estrogen levels cause the lining of the uterus, or womb, to grow and thicken.
+Estrogen is a hormone responsible for sexual and reproductive development in women.
+High estrogen levels cause the lining of the uterus to grow and thicken.
 As the lining of the womb thickens, your body releases an egg into one of the ovaries.
-When the egg isn’t fertilized by a man’s sperm cell, it will break apart.
-This causes estrogen levels to drop.
-You’ll then shed the thickened uterine lining and extra blood through the vagina during your menstrual period.

 A hormonal imbalance is the most common cause of secondary amenorrhea.
 A hormonal imbalance can occur as a result of:

 Conditions such as polycystic ovary syndrome (PCOS) can cause hormonal imbalances that lead to the growth of ovarian cysts.
 Ovarian cysts are benign, or noncancerous, masses that develop in the ovaries.
-The hormonal imbalances that result from PCOS can also cause amenorrhea.
+PCOS can also cause amenorrhea.

-Body weight can potentially affect regular menstruation as well.
-Women who are very overweight or who have less than 15 percent body fat may stop getting menstrual periods.
+Body weight can affect menstruation.
+Women who are overweight or who have less than 15 percent body fat may stop getting menstrual periods.
 This is especially true for athletes who train extensively or excessively.

 The primary symptom of secondary amenorrhea is missing several menstrual periods in a row.
 Women may also experience:

 Your doctor will first want you to take a pregnancy test to rule out pregnancy.
-Your doctor will then run a series of blood tests.
-These tests will measure the levels of testosterone, estrogen, and other hormones in your blood.
+Your doctor may then run a series of blood tests.
+These tests can measure the levels of testosterone, estrogen, and other hormones in your blood.

 Your doctor may also use imaging tests to diagnose secondary amenorrhea.
-MRI scans, CT scans, and ultrasound tests allow your doctor to view your internal organs in more detail.
+MRI, CT scans, and ultrasound tests allow your doctor to view your internal organs.
 Your doctor will be looking for cysts or other growths on your ovaries or in the uterus.